thoughtbot/write-yourself-a-roguelike/book/introduction/tooling.md

 system("clear")
 ```

 Everything works great until you try to run this code on Windows.
-It will fail on windows because there is no `clear.exe`.
+It will fail on Windows because there is no `clear.exe`.
 On Windows we need to run:

 ```ruby
 system("CLS")